Want quick and easy dinner recipes for your family? This is my favorite:

 Last night was one of those nights.
-We’d recently returned from a week away visiting family, and I hadn’t had time to get to the store yet.
-And while our tiny garden was bursting with cucumbers and zucchini after a week of neglect, we needed a break from these seasonal favorites (having eaten them at least once a day out of my mom’s garden while visiting her).
+We were just back from a week away visiting family, and I hadn’t had time to get to the store yet.
+And while our tiny garden was overflowing with cucumbers and zucchini, we needed a break from these after eating them almost nonstop at my mama’s.

 I first learned how to make hash from my mother, who learned it from her mother-in-law.
 It was a favorite “use up those leftovers” meal of my father.
 As one of five boys my grandmother raised through the Depression and World War II, he grew up on his share of suppertime inventions along these lines; so to him, ending the day with hash on the table was as much about comfort as it was about frugality.
 It’s always been a “comfort food” meal for me, too, and it’s one that my own kids and husband love just as much as I do.
 Best of all, the speedy prep and low-maintenance cooking time leave ample opportunity to set the table, make a salad, and get most of the cleanup done before supper even starts!